lipu-linku/sona/README.md

 sona is a collaborative, open dataset for and by the Toki Pona community.
 It is the successor of [jasima](https://github.com/lipu-linku/jasima), and aims to replace it.

+## Directories

+- `words` is static data that does not require translation, such as the year a word was created, its author, or how it can be written.
+- `source` is the original English text all our data is based on, and contains one toml per field to translate with keys for each word Linku tracks.
+- `translations` is the translated text, and is automatically filled in from Crowdin.
+- `schemas` is a set of validators for all data specific to each data type.

 ## Contributing